dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/ui-v2.3.2.md

 ## ifShowScanRegionLaser

 Returns or sets whether the laser indicator is shown in the scan region.
-The default is `true`.
+The default is `false`.

 > This API only works when the viewer element contains the elements with the class names `dce-scanarea` and `dce-scanlight` (like the built-in viewer).